IABTechLab/uid2docs/docs/portal/portal-getting-started.md

 3. Check the box to agree to the terms and conditions, and then click **Request Account**.

-When you've requested your account, two things happen:
+When you've requested your account, your request is sent for approval.
+See [Account Approval Step](#account-approval-step).

-1. We send you an email to confirm your email address.
-Follow the instructions to verify your account.

-2. Then, your account goes for approval.
+## Account Approval Step

+When you've requested your account including confirming your email address, your account is reviewed.
 The process might take a few days.

-When the approval process is complete, you'll receive a confirmation email with a link to log in to the UID2 Portal.
+When the approval process is complete and your account has been authorized, you'll receive a confirmation email with a link to log in to the UID2 Portal.

 ## Log In for the First Time

-When your account is authorized, and you log in for the first time, the first step is to review and accept the UID2 Sharing Portal Terms of Service.
+When you log in for the first time, the first step is to set up your team.

-When you've scrolled to the bottom of the document, the **Accept** button is enabled so that you can accept and continue.

-## Set Up Account Information

-The first step is to set up general information for your account, such as participant name and type.
-This information is defaulted from the data you entered when you created your account.

-If you need to make any changes, contact UID2 Support.

-When you've verified the account information, the next step is to set up your team.
 See [Team Members](team-members.md).

 ## Reset Password

 If you forget your password, just click the **Forgot Password** link on the login page.
-Provide your email address, then look for the password reset message in your email account.
+Provide your email address, and then look for the password reset message in your email account.